MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 1. The following statement demonstrates the **union** operator, which takes two or more tables and returns all their rows.
 Understanding how results are passed and impacted with the pipe character is essential.
 In the Query Window enter the following statements and select **Run** for each query separately to see the results:

+1. Change the **Time range** to **Last hour** in the Query Window.
+This will limit our results for the following statements.

-    1. **Query 1** will return all rows of SecurityAlert and all rows of SecurityEvent.
+    1. **Query 1** will return all rows of SecurityBaseline and all rows of SecurityEvent.

         ```KQL
-        SecurityAlert
+        SecurityBaseline
         | union SecurityEvent
         ```

-    1. **Query 2** will return one row and column, which is the count of all rows of SecurityAlert and all rows of SecurityEvent.
+    1. **Query 2** will return one row and column, which is the count of all rows of SecurityBaseline and all rows of SecurityEvent.

         ```KQL
-        SecurityAlert
+        SecurityBaseline
         | union SecurityEvent
         | summarize count()
-        | project count_
         ```

-    1. **Query 3** will return all rows of SecurityAlert and one (last) row for SecurityEvent.
+    1. **Query 3** will return all rows of SecurityBaseline and one (last) row for SecurityEvent.
 The last row for SecurityEvent will have the summarized count of the total number of rows.

         ```KQL
-        SecurityAlert
+        SecurityBaseline
         | union (SecurityEvent | summarize count() | project count_)
         ```